How to Lose Weight Over 40: A Luxe Guide for Women

 • A touch: healthy fats (avocado, olive oil, nuts)

 Experts suggest that maintaining a food record can be transformative for women over 40, not for obsessive tracking, but for awareness and pattern recognition.
+It’s a nice way to see what is working for you, keep an eye on grocery spending, and look ahead to meal planning, too.

 Foods That Love You Back